Winter can bring several instances of staff shortages due to sickness absence, travel disruption and an increase in requests for annual leave.

 In order to deal with these issues as effectively as possible, it is important to have clear adverse weather policies in place, especially to do with employees getting to and from work, but also to do with absence and holiday requests.
 Clear policies on sickness are also important during the winter months, when colds and the flu are more common.
 Employers should also ensure that alternative options are provided to all staff where possible.

 For any employer looking to minimise the hours lost over winter, these adverse weather policies are a must:

 What should employers consider in their adverse weather policy?

-One of the main issues that comes to mind during winter is when employees can’t get to work because of snow.
+One of the main issues that comes to mind during winter is when employees can’t get to work because of snow or flooding.
 Employees are not automatically entitled to pay if they are not able to get to work due to bad weather, however, if employees arrive ready, available and willing to work, but the business is forced to close or reduce its opening hours due to bad weather, they will usually still be entitled to receive their normal pay.

 This would also be the case where other staff, such as line managers or staff who provide access to the building are unable to make it to work.

 Where possible, alternative options should also be considered for employees, such as:

 - Allowing staff to come in later

 - Flexible working to allow employees to make up any time lost

 - Swapping shifts and providing overtime for employees who can make it to work, to minimise impact on productivity